 The CHKSYM01 symbol may be used for comparison; this symbol should measure 5mm×5mm when displayed at its nominal size (that is, scaled to 100%), within the tolerance specified by the IEC testing standard (recommended tolerance: 1 physical pixel width in each of the X and Y dimensions).

 Since the CHKSYM01 symbol is quite small for the purpose of on-site system configuration by ordinary users, manufacturers may use an enlarged version or an equivalent method for that purpose.

+[refer to Section 20, and requirements to be satisfied, note that PS developers define symbols]

 Deleted